 Whether you run your calculations on spreadsheets or a robust inventory software program like SOS Inventory, knowing the average number of products or sales your business conducts over a time period educates management about product performance.

-A perpetual inventory system such as SOS Inventory allows businesses to update average inventory at any point in time based on the automatic updates to inventory counts that are ongoing.
+A perpetual inventory system such as SOS Inventory allows businesses to update average amount of inventory at any point in time based on the automatic updates to inventory counts that are ongoing.
 The sum is a moving average that accounts for market volatility.
 When every sale updates the physical inventory count, and numbers are updated regularly by every department in the business (every place a product is handled), figures are more reliable.
 Likewise, anyone in the company can generate a report about inventory counts, costs, sales, and profits at any point in time for thousands of products.
 Having accurate information at your fingertips – no matter which area of the business you work in – supports better decision making and saves a lot of man hours.

 Having the right tool to calculate average inventory ensures transparency, accuracy, and higher profitability.
 Why not get started with SOS Inventory today?